 The Life Skills Program provides life skills programming for children and youth with diverse needs.
 The goals is to learn new skills and enjoy the community facilities and events in the South Peace.
 The program is typically in a group setting and the children and youth take part in a variety of activities such as swimming, art, yoga, dance, Dungeons & Dragons Club, outside fun, and gym activities.
 The program is held off-site and most of the activities are afternoon to early evening.
 The program also has linked the Special Olympics and a supported work program through the Dawson Creek Mirror newspaper.

-This is a summer recreational program that runs during July and August.
-It provides a safe, fun-filled summer for children with diverse needs.
-The activities are designed to meet the needs of the individual child with the focus on fun, fun, fun!
-The program is typically divided into two groups, children 4-12 and youth 12+.
+A a summer recreational program in July and August providing a fun-filled summer for children with diverse needs.
+The activities are designed to meet the needs of the individual child with the focus on fun and community engagement.

 We operate this program at 904 – 103 Avenue in Dawson Creek.

 The home is owned by South Peace Community Resource Society and we are grateful for the partnerships to operate our program.